 "That was our party": A women's extracurriculum

-In Fall 1933, Mrs. Renfrow Smith began her undergraduate career and became the third known Black woman to matriculate at the College.
-Seventy years before, in 1863, College records document that an unnamed “daughter of Alexander, a colored resident of Muscatine,” had sought to attend what was then Iowa College and was admitted to the high school-level preparatory program.
-Another 63 years would pass before the second Black woman, Mrs. Renfrow Smith’s first cousin, Anna May Lucas, who was also born and raised in the town of Grinnell, enrolled at the College in 1926.
+In Spring 1933, Mrs. Renfrow Smith began her undergraduate career and became the third known Black woman to matriculate at Grinnell College.
+Seventy years before, in 1863, Rebecca June Clark (1849-1906) of Muscatine had sought to attend what was then Iowa College and was admitted to the high school-level preparatory program.
+Another 63 years would pass before the second Black woman, Edith Renfrow’s first cousin -- Anna May Lucas (1907-1994) who was also born and raised in the town of Grinnell -- enrolled at the College in 1926.
 Neither of these women, however, completed the collegiate course of study and graduated.

 Edith Renfrow as Tenniquoit (ring tennis) co-champion, Cyclone, 1934.

-During her four years at Grinnell College (1933-1937), Mrs. Renfrow Smith was the only Black student on campus.
+During her four years at Grinnell College (1933-1937), Edith Renfrow was the only Black student among several hundred peers.
 She majored in psychology and minored in sociology and economics.
-Despite working two jobs and walking the mile between home and school, Mrs. Renfrow Smith also participated in women’s intramural dance, badminton, ring tennis (tenniquoits), basketball, and field hockey.
-Her athletic abilities quickly became evident.
-In her first year, she distinguished herself as co-champion in ring tennis through a final’s match that the Scarlet & Black student newspaper described as “one of the best examples of quoitennis exhibited this year, fast but steady.”
-By Mrs. Renfrow Smith’s senior year, she had earned admission to the “Women’s Honor G.” Such recognition of “women of unusual athletic ability” required participation in at least 15 intramural sports over nine seasons, as well as strong academic standing.
+In addition to working two jobs and walking the mile between home and school, she made time to take part in women’s intramurals, including dance, badminton, ring tennis (tenniquoits), basketball, and field hockey.
+In Fall 1933, she became a co-champion in ring tennis.
+The Scarlet & Black student newspaper described the final’s match as “one of the best examples of quoitennis exhibited this year, fast but steady.”
+By her senior year, Edith Renfrow earned admission to the “Women’s Honor G” for her participation in at least 15 intramural sports over nine seasons, as well as strong academic standing.

 Outside of classes and the women’s athletic program, the group activities that Mrs. Renfrow Smith remembers most fondly are a series of women-centered traditions that existed at Grinnell through the first half of the 20th century.